gpmerola/Auto-dN-dS/README.md

   - macse_v2.07.jar: is an executable JAR file containing the MACSE program, which aligns protein-coding nucleotide sequences while accounting for frameshifts and stop codons [(Ranwez et al., 2011)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0022594).

+## Prerequisites
+  - Python 3.6 or higher
+  - R 3.6 or higher
+  - Java (for running MACSE)
+  - Git

 ## Setup
 First of all, download the Github package and navigate in the package directory: